-What does all this Chicco car seat goodness cost? $300—yes, at the top of the convertible car seat market price-wise, but similar in price to Britax’s premium offerings.
+What does all this Chicco car seat goodness cost? $225-$360—yes, at the top of the convertible car seat market price-wise, but similar in price to Britax’s premium offerings.

-Feedback from our readers and online reviews have been quite positive—the Chicco NextFit earns an 84% positive rating on Amazon (four and five star reviews).
+Feedback from our readers and online reviews have been quite positive—the Chicco NextFit earns overwhelmingly positive marks.

 It’s clear Chicco has done its homework with the NextFit: the seat is very easy to install, either with LATCH or vehicle belt.
 We like the harness adjuster and recline, which are as easy to use as any Britax seat.
 The attention to detail is obvious: note the storage compartment for the LATCH and tether straps; the fabric is also excellent quality and soft to the touch.
 Many parents say their kids prefer the Chicco NextFit to other convertibles when it comes to comfort.